Commit-Boost/commit-boost-client/README.md

 ### Note
 - Commit-Boost is still in alpha development, all APIs are subject to change
 - The code is unaudited and NOT ready for production
+- Orginally proposed on ETH Research, read more [here](https://ethresear.ch/t/based-proposer-commitments-ethereum-s-marketplace-for-proposer-commitments/19517)

 ## Background:

 Nearly half a decade ago, Flashboys 2.0 2 was published highlighting how arbitrage bots were challenging the promise of blockchains.
 On the back of this, some of the authors and community members started a research collective to provide solutions to tackle these challenges.
-In the end, these efforts created a product more broadly known as MEV-boost 1.
+In the end, these efforts created a product more broadly known as MEV-boost.

 MEV-boost is a middleware that allows the proposer to make a wholesale commitment that outsources block building to a sophisticated actor called a block builder.
 In return, these block builders pack a block to earn the highest fee for the proposer.
-Today, over 90% of blocks 2 are built with proposer commitments.
+Today, over 90% of blocks are built with proposer commitments.

 ## Proposer Commitments: